 Just before Christmas 2020, I got sent a SoundLab SST-19 guitar pre-amp and a Cheetah MS6 synth module.
 Both needed power supplies.
 The SST-19 was immaculate and the customer was confident that it was working (when it had a power supply, of course).
 You can read all about that here soon.
 The MS6 however, was a different story all together.
 The customer told me that one day it just went bang.
 In fact, it tripped the electricity supply to his house!
 After a brief conversation via e-mails, he sent me his machine requesting a complete Cheetah MS6 power supply build.

-Readable schematics were also thin on the ground and when I did find a copy that was readable, that’s all it was, a schematic with very little useful reference.
+Readable schematics were also thin on the ground and when I did find a copy that was reasonably okay, that’s all it was, a schematic with very little other technical reference.

 To speed things up in the long run, I spent a couple of hours cleaning up and organising the best schematics I could find.
-My small contribution to the the Cheetah MS6 community and hoping this will be useful to someone, organised and readable schematics can be downloaded here. 🙂
+Hoping that my efforts will be helpful to someone else and my small contribution to the the Cheetah MS6 community, my reorganised (and readable) schematics can be downloaded here. 🙂

 My initial approach to the project was to build an external box which would house two uprated transformers and then provide a suitable connection from the box to the MS6.
 The latter part would require a hole or two to be drilled into the rear case of the MS6.